The guys pause for a group picture before beginning an install.

 Visiting ranges from all over the world while on the team gave Eddy knowledge and ideas as to how ranges can be built.
 Starting the company in 1991 while in college, Eddy has kept the business relatively small and dedicated to quality products that just work for over 20 years.
 After taking a break from competition shooting since 1998, in 2007 Eddy became involved in local IDPA competitions.

-Cosmo is Chief Coordinator for Team & Customer Morale at Targetworx.
-It is an important duty, especially during long weeks of installations when the team is far from home.
-Cosmo takes his task seriously, enthusiastically wagging his tail wherever he is most needed.
-As the oldest member of the team - in relative dog-to-people years - he is the only one who is allowed to occasionally sleep on the job.
+Cosmo was Chief Coordinator for Team & Customer Morale at Targetworx.
+He had an important duty, especially during long weeks of installations when the team is far from home.
+Cosmo took his task seriously, enthusiastically wagging his tail wherever he was most needed.
+Cosmo passed in November 2017.
+He is missed daily.
+That being said we have a new Chief Coordinator for Team & Customer Morale.
+Meet Remington.

 Lance Smith has been involved in shooting all his life, including enjoying Rifle, Pistol, Shotgun in recreational and competitive arenas.
 Lance has worked on the Targetworx team during nearly every range job the company has done.
 While being good with his hands, he's also great with customers.
 He is a real people person.
 If we do a job for you, I'm sure you will spend some time talking to him.